dossma/Telegram-Batch-Downloader/README.md

 2. Set the value for `limit` which indicates how many files you want to download.
 It downloads in order from the most recent one.
 Set `None` if you want to get all.
 Be aware that content can be big in size, think of large videos.
 In such case, you can do one run with a resonable amount for `limit`, let it finish, and the next day you increse `limit`, do a consecutive run and so forth.
 Through the archiving functionality, files already downloaded will be skipped.
 3. Set `shutdown` and `beeptone` each to `True` or `False `, the former shutting down the computer when finished while the ladder makes a beep when finished.
 4. Set the paths: `task_file_path` is the task file, `archive_file_path` where the archive file will be created/located, and `backup_folder` if you want a backup of the archive file will be created after each run.
 These paths pointing to a file have not a final backslash `\`.

+When you're done, run the downloader file and the program starts.

 ### Examining the archive file
 On the first run, when there is no archive file, it will be created.